CsarMijangos/CsarMijangos/README.md

 - 👋 Hi, I’m @CsarMijangos
 - 👀 I’m interested in number theory, probability, statistics and data science
-- 🌱 I’m currently learning Python, SQL and R
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on algorithmic number theory and data analysis
-- 📫 How to reach me
+- 📫 How to reach me csarmijangos496@gmail.com

 <!---
 CsarMijangos/CsarMijangos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.